“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Never to buy a Merle Great Dane born from unethical Merle Great Dane dog breeding.
+Never buy a Merle Great Dane born from unethical Merle Great Dane dog breeding.
 This might encourage the devious breeders to pursue the breeding norm.
-Blue Merle Great Dane dogs experience a life span of sufferings in that the dogs are not capable genetically.
+Such Blue Merle Great Dane dog might experiences a life span of sufferings in that the dogs are not capable genetically.

 Producing Merle or Blue Merle Great Dane means you are flourishing unhealthy Great Danes.
 The more the feeble Blue Merle or Merle great Danes, the more frail the breed would become.
 Unfit Great Danes would render the Great Dane dog breed unhealthy, unfit, and decrepit for future generations.

 2 thoughts on “The Things No One Told You About Blue Merle Great Dane”

 I have a blue Merle Great Dane and a fawn Great Dane but my fawn Great Dane is like twice the size of the Merle and she’s almost 2 how is that?